 Residents have a ball at Jackson Park, a 3-acre green space for baseball and soccer enthusiasts complete with soccer goals, a backstop, bleachers and benches to watch all the action!

 The urban-inspired Kingsley Park offers several gathering spaces, including a fire pit surrounded by Adirondack chairs and a community harvest table adjacent to an outdoor kitchen.
-Café lights allow for evening get-togethers.
-Lawn games also are available.
+Café lights & lawn games allow for evening get-togethers.

 A butterfly-themed park and play ground offering fun for the whole family.